 Practical Advice for Taking Care of some Common Kitchen Appliances

 by Guest on Feb 23, 2012

 Microwave ovens are vulnerable to power surges because they contain solid-state circuitry.
 Therefore, make sure to plug the microwave into a surge protector, not a regular outlet to safeguard against any shorts that an outage may cause.
-Remember to clean the interior of the microwave once a month with a good kitchen degreaser to remove any build up or food that has accidently splattered on the sides during cooking or reheating.
+Remember to clean the interior of the microwave once a month with a good kitchen degreaser to remove any build-up or food that has accidentally splattered on the sides during cooking or reheating.

 Dishwashers are especially easy to clean as they simply require a monthly scrub down with soapy water to remove detergent buildup.
 Check racks for signs of rust and replace them if rust is found.

 Any item that comes in contact with raw meat, poultry or fish needs to be thoroughly cleaned after every use.
 Meat grinders made of numerous parts, from the grinding plates to the barrel to the pusher and the augur.
-For a detailed description about meat grinders, you can read reviews like the one here.
+For a detailed description of meat grinders, you can read reviews like the one here.
 Each part needs to be disassembled and washed thoroughly in hot soapy water, followed by a soak in hot water with a tablespoon of bleach.
 After several minutes in the bleach, rinse thoroughly and dry with a clean towel.
 Do not air dry, as the parts can rust.
 If you use the grinder only occasionally, you can store the parts individually in plastic bags with a few grains of rice to keep moisture out.
-Otherwise, store the grinder in a place that is moisture free.
+Otherwise, store the grinder in a moisture-free place.